BennCraine/DanaOpenCL/_xpacdoc/index.md

 There are three main levels of abstraction in this package to interact with compute devices.
 Depending on your inteded application one may be better than the others.

-# Utility Interfaces
+# Apps Interfaces

 The first of these is the easiest way to interact with external compute devices on your system.
-These are a set of utility functions commonly associated with using hardware accelleration to process large datasets.
-For example the RNG package can be used to generate large amounts of psudo-random numbers in paralell, and the LinearOperations interface impliments tasks such as matrix multiplication on an external compute device to leverage high levels of paralellisation.
+These are a set of apps whos functions are commonly associated with using hardware accelleration to process large datasets.
+For example the RNG app can be used to generate large amounts of psudo-random numbers in paralell, and the LinearOperations app impliments tasks such as matrix multiplication on an external compute device to leverage high levels of paralellisation.

-Accessing these utilities is done in the usual Dana way of requiring them in any component you're building and calling their functions:
+Accessing these apps interfaces is done in the usual Dana way of requiring them in any component you're building and calling their functions:

 ```
-component provides App requires compute.alg.LinearOperations {
+component provides App requires compute.apps.LinearOperations {

     int App:main(AppParam params[])
         {